Zippy-boy/wire-pod/Installation.md

 9. If you have a **production** bot you would like to set up with wire-pod, run the following commands in a Terminal application:

+* Don't do this if you are here from the Windows guide

 ```
 sudo hostnamectl set-hostname escapepod
 sudo systemctl restart avahi-daemon